t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 IoT gateways, both open-source (such as EdgeX Foundry or Home Edge) and proprietary (such as Amazon Greengrass, Microsoft Azure IoT Edge, Google Cloud IoT Core, and gateways from Bosh, Siemens), represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises and is remotely managed through a cloud service.
 IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT, and many specialized IoT protocols (such as OPC UA and DDS in the Industrial IoT space), while the gateway communicates with the distant cloud typically using HTTPS.
 Virtualization platforms enable the deployment of virtual edge computing functions (as VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base stations and concentration points), in edge data centers (in central offices) or regional data centers located near central offices.
 End devices are envisioned to become computing devices in forward-looking projects, but they are not commonly used as such today.

+Besides open-source and proprietary solutions, a horizontal IoT service layer is standardized by the oneM2M standards body, to reduce fragmentation, increase interoperability and promote reuse in the IoT ecosystem.

 Physical or virtual IoT gateways can host application programs, which are typically built using an SDK to access local services through a programmatic API.
 Edge cloud system operators host their customers' applications VMs or containers on servers located in or near access networks, which can implement local edge services.
 For example, mobile networks can provide edge services for radio network information, location, and bandwidth management.